Baldwin RP-210: Operational history

 Standing only 11 feet tall (about 2 feet shorter than average), the low-slung Baldwin locomotives again presented a problem not previously encountered.
 The traditional roof-mounted pantograph could not telescope far enough to reach the overhead 660-volt DC power rail.
 New Haven's Van Nest engineers realized that a small diamond-style pantograph (transport) would be needed to attain the required height.
 They found their solution perched atop Boston's Blue Line (MBTA) Revere Extension subway cars.

-The New York Central's Xplorer began a system-wide promotional tour on June 3, 1956, which included exhibition at New York's Grand Central Terminal.
+The New York Central's Xplorer began a system-wide promotional tour on June 3, 1956, which included an exhibition at New York's Grand Central Terminal.
 The train entered revenue service on July 15, 1956, as the Ohio Explorer, between Cleveland and Cincinnati.
 It continued on the route until August 17, 1957, when it was demoted to commutation runs between Chicago, Illinois, and Elkhart, Indiana, as trains #741 and #210.
 In late 1958, it was finally withdrawn from operation.
 The New Haven's Dan'l Webster lasted less than 15 months in service, from March 25, 1957, until June 5, 1958.

 Both trains struggled with poor riding qualities and numerous mechanical issues, including transmission overheating in the Maybach diesel-hydraulic powertrain.
-Road mechanics were unfamiliar with the foreign prime mover, and reported having to forage for metric hardware components at local Volkswagen dealerships.
-The Maybach maintenance-manuals supplied for the diesel engines were only available in German.
+Road mechanics were unfamiliar with the foreign prime mover and reported having to forage for metric hardware components at local Volkswagen dealerships.
+The Maybach maintenance manuals supplied for the diesel engines were only available in German.

 At the New York Central's Collinwood Shops in Cleveland, where the RP-210 and its train became frequent visitors, maintenance crews first dubbed the new equipment, Mighty Mouse, for its relatively diminutive stature, and the whiskers-and-mouth effect suggested by the logo on the locomotive's shark-nose front.
-The railroad's new lightweight response to passenger service woes appeared to fit the Terrytoons character's motto,"Here I come to save the day!"
+The railroad's new lightweight response to passenger service woes appeared to fit the Terrytoons character's motto, "Here I come to save the day!"
 However, numerous mechanical frustrations soon led the company's workers to re-label the train's diesel-hydraulic locomotive, the "Xploder".

 On the New Haven, engine troubles were compounded by continuing difficulties in positioning and maintaining the 3rd-rail contacts.
 This resulted in the Dan'l Webster being shifted to the railroad's non-electrified Springfield Route (New Haven-Hartford-Springfield) as the winter of 1958 approached.

 Baldwin-Lima-Hamilton delivered the RP-210s to the New Haven Railroad a month before General Motor's Electro-Motive Diesel (EMD) division in Illinois completed the first production model of the EMD FL-9 Electric-Diesel-Electric-Road locomotive (EDER in New Haven terminology).
-Despite this, the New Haven classified the GM EMD unit as EDER-5 on the railroad's motive power roster, while it designated the earlier RP-210 as EDER-6.
+Despite this, New Haven classified the GM EMD unit as EDER-5 on the railroad's motive power roster, while it designated the earlier RP-210 as EDER-6.

 The FL-9 would prove to be everything that the RP-210 was not.
 Over the next four years, the New Haven took delivery of sixty units.
-The railroad retired the last of these from mainline operations in 2009, after a half-century of service.
+The last of these locomotives would be retired from mainline operations in 2009, after a half-century of service.